KTH/node-web/README.md

 The .env file should **never** be pushed and is therefore included in the .gitignore file

-When running the app in development mode it's configured to work out of the box except for the LDAP (authentication), [read more about this below](#Where-do-you-keep-you-secrets).
+When running the app in development mode it's configured to work out of the box except for the LDAP, OIDC (authentication) and SESSION_SECURE_COOKIE, [read more about this below](#Where-do-you-keep-you-secrets).

 Most of the apps configuration resides in `./config/serverSettings.js`.
 Here you will find what is configured and how to override it.